vguleaev/vguleaev.dev/src/content/blog/comparison-of-javascript-runtimes.md

 **Bun**

 Bun is relatively new JavaScript and TypeScript runtime that focuses on performance and developer experience.
 Bun first version was released in 2021.
-Bun is written in Zig programming langauge and unlike Node and Deno uses WebKit's JavaScriptCore engine.
+Bun is written in Zig programming language and unlike Node and Deno uses WebKit's JavaScriptCore engine.

 ## Typescript

-Typescript is first class citizen in Deno and Bun.
+Typescript is a first class citizen in Deno and Bun.
 This means both runtimes **can execute** `.ts` files without need of `ts.config` and compilation.

 I personally think this is an awesome feature, which made me try Deno and Bun in the first place.